 Ok, so there are elements of both a safari and a workshop in each of your products but why the distinction then?

-The reason I call the Masai Mara Predator tour a 'safari' is that due to the nature of photography in this ecosystem, we are generally out longer in the morning and quite often we are out all day.
+The reason I call the Masai Mara Predator tour a 'safari' is that due to the nature of photography in this ecosystem, we are generally out longer in the morning and afternoon, usually about 10 hours per day.
 Therefore, there is often no time to have a formal type of lesson or feedback session in camp.
 On this trip, the photographic tuition takes on a more fluid and dynamic form, taking place mostly in the field and hence the reason for me marketing it as a 'safari' and not a 'workshop'.